 1) a manuscript reporting the same or similar results has not been accepted for publication

 2) the previous presentation occurred within the last 12 months of the AMERSA Conference abstract submission deadline, May 29, 2015.

 3) the abstract was not previously presented at an AMERSA Conference.

-All applicants will be notified of review decisions by August 1st.
-Please direct further questions to the Abstract Co-Chairs, Paula Lum at firstname.lastname@example.org or Carol Dawson Rose at email@example.com.
+All applicants will be notified of review decisions by July 1st.
+Please direct further questions to the Abstract Co-Chairs, Sion Kim Harris at Sion.Harris@childrens.harvard.edu or Jennifer McNeely at firstname.lastname@example.org.

-Awards: The Abstract Award Committee, consisting of the Abstract Chair and two AMERSA Board Members, will select three of the highest rated abstracts, to receive awards at the Best Abstracts Plenary on Saturday morning.
-To receive an award, the presenting author must present the abstract orally Saturday morning.
-Presenting authors will receive, complementary conference registration.
+Awards: The Abstract Award Committee, consisting of the Abstract Chairs and two AMERSA Board Members, will select three of the highest rated abstracts to receive awards at the Best Abstracts Plenary on Saturday morning.
+To receive an award, the presenting author must present the abstract orally on Saturday morning.
+Presenting authors will receive complementary conference registration.

 AMERSA strongly encourages abstract submissions for paper, posters, and workshops presentations by racial and ethnic minorities and women, as well as other underrepresented groups.

 Disclaimer: AMERSA is a non-profit organization which reserves the right to remove any presentation from its public forums that AMERSA deems to pose a significant risk to the organization’s professional integrity.
 Presentations may be withdrawn by AMERSA for reasons which include, but are not limited to: concerns about undue pharmaceutical or private corporate influence on or funding for work to be presented, or evidence that data was altered or misrepresented.